dgaydukov/cert-aws/sa/README.md

 ### TODO
 * sort out tax/bankAddress
 * if we are using api gateway for auth why do we need auth service.
 We can directly integrate api gateway with cognito and authorize all request with congito authorizers
-* fix email task & fix sonarqube all vulnerability && create task to include sonarqube into pipeline
 ----------------------------------------------------------------------------------------------
 * api gateway add cors example (both simple & non-simple) + add multiple cors headers for rest api
 * add mock response for rest api